naxxatra/django-tutorial/docs/slides.md

 ---

 # Windows troubleshooting
+for pipenv users.
+Please ignore this step if you have already setup venv.

 1. Press the <kbd>Windows key+X</kbd> to access the Power User Task Menu.
 2. In the Power User Task Menu, select the `System` option.